∞ STAGE THREE ∞

 “Smoked lox and cheese trays,” Bryce smiled, as she wrapped his arm, pulling him away.
 “Twenty-six years together, the woman reads me like a road map…”

-For without fail, every other canvas here seemed to mind fuck her more serious treasures to either side.
+All I could actually make out was every other canvas here seemed to mind fuck her more serious paintings to either side.
 I could picture her taunting her embryonic following, as in: ‘I’m this damn good, but guess again, peons, you ain’t seen nuthin’ so far’.
 How else to explain the chameleonic comic strip that played out between the lines of this fresh-faced exhibition?
-As Syd escorted her parental pals over the nosh, I set about to take in her artwork, frame by frame, with a measure of creative relief.
+As she escorted her parental pals over the nosh, I set about to take in her artwork, frame by frame, with a measure of creative relief.

-“Of course, my sentiments exactly,” I said, as I moved beyond Syd’s figure paintings to a series of workier ‘Women At Work’.
+“My sentiments exactly,” I said, as I moved beyond Syd’s figure paintings to a series of better working ‘Women At Work’.
 “Right on course…”

 “No, young man, coarse, ” remarked a matronly women in I Magnin evening dress and a wraparound shoulder stole, studying one of Sydney’s charcoal sketches like an oncologist a malignant X-ray.
 The arthritic old pudge folded up her bifocals and made for the nearest hors d’ oeuvres tray.
 “Unrefined, juvenile, devoid of nuance or discernible composition—a Diebenkorn, she’s definitely not.
 What is that object supposed to be there, a plumber’s helper?”

-Maybe my move was a bit outrageous, but no more so than this length of Sydney’s art.
+Maybe my move was a bit outlandish, but no more so than this stretch of Sydney’s art.
 To be sure, she had delivered on her creative promise, but only the alter ego contrails of her provocateur nature could explain her handling charges.
 For every other pose of striking beauty, every other sketch and painting was an abstract visual abomination.

 These ‘Women At Work’ weren’t women at all, but trim, shapely bodies with beastly extremities.
 Plumbers with web feet and hands, oil riggers with serpentine tentacles, grease monkeys with rash red asses and simian sneers: The only things her acrylic menagerie had in common were intense working postures and monstrous jugs.